Contact Us

 • Reporting.

-Establish the baseline of where your processes currently sit, gather all the information you need to gain a holistic view of the state of play, and get a handle on how the finance department intersects with the other business functions.
-Once you have an idea of what you’re dealing with you’ll be able to have more informed conversations with your team and stakeholders, make intelligent decisions and know they are based on insights, not guesswork or speculation.
+Establish the baseline of where your processes currently sit, gather all the information you need to gain a holistic view of the state of play and get a handle on how the finance department intersects with the other business functions.

-Get to know your team
+Get to know your finance team

 Within the first two weeks of starting your new role, set up one-to-one meetings with your new team - including direct reports, key internal stakeholders, other heads of functions in your business, and your relevant peers.
-Use your one-to-one meetings as an opportunity to get to know your team as individuals, their concerns and what they’d like to change in the business, in addition to assessing any current issues that may exist.

-This is a great chance to find out what’s working well and what can be improved, along with any suggestions your team and key stakeholders may have.
 Lean on your team and speak openly with them about your desire to get to know them, their strengths and what they want to achieve as part of the business.
 Listen to and note any concerns these parties may have that can be addressed within your 90-day plan and beyond.

-Once you have met with all your key internal stakeholders, set up meetings with your key external stakeholders within the next two weeks.
-Key external stakeholders will include major investors and investor organisations, your company’s audit and tax firms, and major suppliers and partners.
-Take this time to connect with and engage with any external parties who are an extension of the internal team and who will play a role in your success.
+Key external stakeholders will include major investors and investor organisations, your company's audit and tax firms, and major suppliers and partners.
+Take this time to connect with and engage with any external parties who are an extension of the internal team and who will play a role in your long-term success.

-Assess current performance
+Assess your current performance

-Understanding the business’s current financial performance is a key part of hitting the ground running in your role as CFO.
-An assessment of the recent financial performance will give you a clearer picture of the business’s overall health of the business, enabling you to identify and prioritise some of the actions you may need to take in your first 90 days and beyond.
+Understanding the business's current financial performance is a vital part of hitting the ground running in your role as CFO.
+An assessment of the recent financial performance will give you a clearer picture of the business's overall health of the business, enabling you to identify and prioritise some of the actions you may need to take in your first 90 days and beyond.

 To do this, you will need five key documents from the most recent financial quarter and previous quarters for comparison: